 Still one of the best

-I think that the financial connections the Bodog lineage has built over their 20 yars in business gives them a major advantage.
+I think the financial connections the Bodog lineage has built over their 20 years in business gives them a major advantage.

 Ignition Poker has 2 deposit methods?

 At first glance, it seems like something is missing in the Ignition Poker cashier.

 Two US deposit methods?
 It may be simplistic, but they’ve streamlined it to the two most efficient methods so players aren’t intimidated.

 Firstly, you have Bitcoin, of which I can’t sing the praises of enough.

 I’ve personally made several Bitcoin deposit at Ignition Poker, and it’s always been extremely simple.